SolaceDev/solace-dev-codelabs/markdown/create-api-products-using-scs-and-ep/create-api-products-using-scs-and-ep.md

 ## Overview
 Duration: 0:01:00

+> aside negative
+> **Note that this Codelab uses Event Portal v1 which has been deprecated in favor of Event Portal v2.
+Please use the in-app samples and the [Solace Docs](https://docs.solace.com/Cloud/Event-Portal/event-portal-lp.htm) to get started.**

 If your requirement is to build modern real-time applications using event-driven architecture (EDA), this codelab is for you!

 This codelab will walk you through the steps to